Skip to main content

 required

 Type of legal claim (e.g., "breach_of_contract", "negligence", "fraud").
-See supported claim types below.
+Must exactly match one of the supported claim types for the given jurisdiction; unknown values produce an unverifiable result.

 jurisdiction